fandulu/MPLT/README.md

 ## Getting Started
 ### Installation
 The code was tested on Ubuntu 18.04, with Anaconda Python 3.6 and PyTorch v1.1.0.
-NVIDIA GPUs are needed for both training and testing.

 You also need to install openpifpaf by
 ```sh